WWE Reportedly Not Buying ROH

 Fans were understandably upset, as they saw how poorly the relaunches of WCW and ECW went down under the guidance of Vince McMahon in the past.
 Both brands were watered down and made to look inferior to the WWE product and the experiments ended up as colossal flops.

 Ring of Honor has been around since 2002 and has grown quite the respectable fanbase during that time.
-It’s arguable they are the No. 2 promotion in the United States, and their profile has been increasing over the past few months due to the additions of Matt and Jeff Hardy, Bully Ray and the positive buzz surrounding their 15th Anniversary pay-per-view.
+It’s arguable they are the No. 2 promotion in the United States, and their profile has been increasing over the past few months due to the additions of Matt and Jeff Hardy, Bully Ray, and the positive buzz surrounding their 15th anniversary pay-per-view.
 That means the promotion essentially going out of business couldn’t have come at a worse time.

 However, according to Chuck Carroll with CBS Sports, there is no truth to the rumor.
 He revealed what he was told by a high-ranking ROH official.